HITS-MCM/MD-IFP/README.md

 IV. __membrane_analysis_example.ipynb__

-Exploring behavior of a membrane-protein system in MD simulations
+Exploring behavior of a membrane-protein system in MD simulations.
+Membrane surface is supposed to be in the X/Y plane
 ![HSP90](/images/Membrane.png)
 *Illustratration of the analysis of the muscarinic reseptor M2 GPCR embedded in a mixed membrane with 50% of cholesterol*